ArnaudLigny/Open-New-Tab-After-Current-Tab/README.md

 ### Known issues

 - New tab opened from the last tab in a group at the last position openes outside the group [#33](https://github.com/ArnaudLigny/Open-New-Tab-After-Current-Tab/issues/33)
+- Not compatible with `#scrollable-tabstrip` on Ungoogled Chromium [#38](https://github.com/ArnaudLigny/Open-New-Tab-After-Current-Tab/issues/38)

 ## Development